vseryakov/backendjs/README.md

             - Field3: account login name or whatever it might be in the login column
             - Field4: HMAC-SHA1 digest from the canonical string
             - Field5: expiration value in milliseconds
+            - Field6: SHA1 checksum of the body content, optional
-            - Field6: empty, reserved for future use
+            - Field7: empty, reserved for future use

 The resulting signature is sent as HTTP header bk-signature: string